Students solve two cell mysteries, determine the source of "mystery cells" in a lab setting, and engineer a new cell for a function of choice.

 Make: Explore Cells!

 Students are given a set of mysterious samples and asked to determine whether they are samples of living or nonliving things.
 They use online explorations and microscopic examinations to compare and contrast animal and plant cell structure.
 They then apply this knowledge to draw conclusions about the mysterious specimens.
 Through an optional extension, students create a cell analogy to demonstrate how the function of cell organelles contributes to the cell function.
 (Make activity: 300 minutes; Optional Extension: 200 minutes)

 - Lesson 3

-Learners will design a cell that does a specific job, focusing on the theme that structure helps support function.
+Learners will design a never-before-seen cell, identifying key organelles required in order to make their cell function.
+Building from The Make, students focus on the theme that structure helps support function.
 (120 minutes)